 With work and family at the top of the priority list, it can be hard to find the time and energy to take care of yourself.
 But even small things that support your physical and mental health can improve your wellbeing.
-“The key to practicing self-care is making conscious choices throughout your day,” says Erin Wiley, a clinical psychotherapist.
+“The key to practicing self-care is making conscious choices throughout your day,” says Erin Wiley, a clinical psychotherapist and the executive director of The Willow Center, a counseling practice in Toledo, Ohio.
 Not sure where to start?
 Here you’ll find easy ways to support your mind and body, so you can feel your best.

 What is self-care?

 “Self-care is anything you do to take care of your physical, emotional, and mental health,” Wiley says.
 It includes your everyday habits—such as getting enough sleep and eating nutritious meals—as well as things you occasionally do, like talking to a therapist or indulging in a massage.

 Self-care may seem like a new buzzword, but it evolved from the term “self-help,” which was popularized in the 60s and 70s.
 While self-help is based on overcoming a difficulty or achieving a specific goal, self-care is holistic.
 “People have become more aware of not only their physical health, but their emotional and mental health as well,” Wiley says.
 Self-care involves nurturing all the components that make you feel good.

 “It’s about meeting your needs and filling up your own cup first so you can give to others,” says Candice Seti, PsyD, a clinical psychologist in San Diego, California.
 And despite what social media may suggest, self-care isn’t just about spa treatments and “me time.”
 (Although if you have the money and minutes, those things can help!)
 What you have for breakfast, taking a walk after dinner, and even a weekly happy hour with a friend can all be part of taking good care of yourself.